kashinak/kitchen-genie/README.md

   - Dropdown menus to speed up and facilitate user data input experience.
   - Used Font Awesome icon prefixes for better user experience and intuitive layout.
   - Links provided underneath Register and Login submit buttons to easily guide the user to the correct page depending on whether or not they are a registered user.
+  - Defensive programming applied to register page using RegEx and minlength, maxlength and required attributes to prevent creation of unsecure user registration credentials.

   ## Technologies Used